Dziban-dev/BBone_Blender_Addon/README.md

 ### v 1.1.3
  - Fixed error where you couldn't unlink the armature if the BBone mesh got deleted or renamed.
  - A broken link between BBone Armature and BBone mesh will  now display a warning.

+### V 1.1.4
+ - Fixed error where the mesh creation operator was retrieving the bone position from the EDIT mode instead of the POSE mode.

 ## New features! v 1.0